River Weaver: Construction

 The navigation was not initially profitable, and the amount of money owing to the undertakers gradually rose to a peak of £19,659 by 1740.
 Toll receipts improved, and by 1757, the debts had been reduced to £9,809.
 In September 1757, merchants from Liverpool complained about the run-down state of the navigation to Liverpool Corporation, who offered to pay for a survey.
 The merchants then offered to take over the navigation, but the commissioners wanted to keep control of it, and paid £17,000 to the undertakers, which repaid the outstanding debt and bought the navigation rights.
 The deal was completed on 11 October 1758.
 The commissioners largely ignored the survey which had been carried out by Henry Berry, and decided to enlarge the locks to 17.3 ft wide.
 Work began on a new cut, lock and weir at Pickerings, but in 1759, the navigation was cut in half by the collapse of a salt pit at Northwich.
-The commissioners discovered that they could not sue for damages, as the provisions of the 1721 Act no longer covered the way in which they were operating, and so a second Act of Parliament was obtained on 22 May 1760.
+The commissioners discovered that they could not sue for damages, as the provisions of the 1721 act no longer covered the way in which they were operating, and so a further act of Parliament, the River Weaver Navigation Act 1759 (33 Geo.
+2. c.
+49) was obtained on 22 May 1760.
 This changed the way in which the debts were managed, and gave the commissioners powers to sue and to appoint a management committee.
 It also stipulated that all locks should be 90 by 17.3 ft with a draught of 4.5 ft, but the actual depth exceeded 6 ft.

 Debts continued to increase, as the commissioners borrowed more money to fund the improvements.
 The new weir and lock at Pickerings failed in 1761 and both had to be rebuilt.
 Work had started on Witton Brook in 1756, but the plans were revised in 1764 to increase the navigable depth to 4.5 ft, and this work was completed in 1765.